Ertugrulbal/ErtugrulBAL-Go-Project/README.md

 -This Project aims to convert to links each other which Web Urls to Deeplinks and Deeplinks to Web Urls

--We have two types Link.
+-We have two types of links.

 Examples of Link types and equality theirself: